You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Enteric Coating?

 Enteric coating is a thin layer of material that is applied to the surface of a medication, such as aspirin, to protect it from the acidic environment of the stomach.
-This coating is designed to dissolve only in the alkaline environment of the small intestine, where the medication can be absorbed into the bloodstream.
+The coating is designed to dissolve only in the small intestine, where the pH level is more alkaline, allowing the medication to be absorbed into the bloodstream without being broken down by stomach acid.

 Industry Expert Insights